-The Company evaluates securities for other-than-temporary impairment at least on a quarterly basis, and more frequently when economic or market concerns warrant such evaluation.
-The Company considers the length of time and the extent to which the fair value has been less than cost and the financial condition and near-term prospects of the issuer.
-Additionally, the Company considers its intent to sell or whether it will be more likely than not it will be required to sell the security prior to the security's anticipated recovery in fair value.
-In analyzing an issuer's financial condition, the Company may consider whether the securities are issued by the federal Government sponsored agencies, whether downgrades by bond rating agencies have occurred, and the results of reviews of the issuer's financial condition.
+In 2022, the Company evaluated securities for other-than-temporary impairment at least on a quarterly basis, and more frequently when economic or market concerns warrant such evaluation.
+The Company considered the length of time and the extent to which the fair value has been less than cost and the financial condition and near-term prospects of the issuer.
+Additionally, the Company considered its intent to sell or whether it will be more likely than not it will be required to sell the security prior to the security's anticipated recovery in fair value.
+In analyzing an issuer's financial condition, the Company may have considered whether the securites were issued by the federal Government sponsored agencies, whether downgrades by bond rating agencies have occurred, and the results of reviews of the issuer's financial condition.

-All of the securities except for two municipal-taxable securities have unrealized losses at December 31, 2022.
-None of the unrealized losses for these securities have been recognized into net income for the year ended December 31, 2022 because the issuer's bonds are of high credit quality, management does not intend to sell and it is likely that management will not be required to sell the securities prior to their anticipated recovery, and the decline in fair value is largely due to changes interest rates.
+All of the securities except for one municipal-taxable security have unrealized losses at December 31, 2023.
+None of the unrealized losses for these securities have been recognized into net income for the year ended December 31, 2023 because the issuer's bonds are of high credit quality, management does not intend to sell and it is likely that management will not be required to sell the securities prior to their anticipated recovery, and the decline in fair value is largely due to changes interest rates.
 The fair value is expected to recover as the bonds approach their maturity date or reset date.